Medieval Arabic Thought

 - should have competence in analysing medieval intellectual notions and modes of reasoning.

-This course will be taught over 22 week with 2 hours classroom contact per week.
+This course is taught over 11 weeks with a total of 4 hours classroom contact per week.

 Scope and syllabus